Maria-sama ga Miteru: Yamayuri Council

 The petite sœur of a Rosa is called an en bouton (アン・ブゥトン, an būton), otherwise known as a "rosebud" (薔薇のつぼみ, bara no tsubomi).
 En bouton is French for "in bud"—as used in the example Rosa Chinensis en bouton—and is unofficially considered part of the Yamayuri Council, as is the petite sœur of the en bouton, if she has one.
 The en boutons must be in a lower year than their Rosa, and generally, the en boutons execute the plans discussed by the Roses like assistants.
 Although the Rosa positions of the Yamayuri Council are traditionally passed to the en bouton on the graduation of the current holder, they are nonetheless elected offices that anyone may run for.

 The petite sœur of the en bouton is called en bouton petite sœur (アン・ブゥトン・プティ・スール, an būton puti sūru)—as used in the example Rosa Chinensis en bouton petite sœur—and is otherwise known as the "younger sister of a rose bud" (薔薇のつぼみの妹, bara no tsubomi no imōto).
 She must be in a lower year than her en bouton and performs small duties, such as attending to the Roses' en boutons, cleaning the Rose Mansion, and making tea and snacks for the Yamayuri Council.
 This lasts a school year; the following year, when their en bouton is elected as Rosa, the petite sœurs automatically become en boutons.

 Production

 After writing her debut novel series Yume no Miya (夢の宮, Palace of Dreams) for three years starting in March 1994, Oyuki Konno published a short story called "Maria-sama ga Miteru" in the February 1997 issue of the shōjo magazine Cobalt with illustrations by Yuma Aoi.
 In 1993, Konno had previously won both Cobalt's Novel Award and Readers' Award for Yume no Miya, and by February 1997, nine volumes had been released.

+According to Konno, the idea for the story emerged in the mid-1990s during the height of the Boys' Love (BL) boom.
+Konno gathered with writer friends and the group discussed how recent novels and manga intended for girls were dominated by male characters and "boring," lamenting the scarcity of works featuring large casts of female characters.
+While the group was tossing around ideas, Konno enlivened the conversation by jokingly acting out a scene, saying, "Sister, the Virgin Mary is watching!" ("Onee-sama, Maria-sama ga miteru kara!").
+This joke established the basic concept of relationships between girls in different school grades, as well as the title.
+Her friends subsequently began frequently pressuring her, asking "Aren't you going to write Maria-sama ga Miteru?"
+Konno eventually obtained the consent of her friends to use the idea and wrote the first novella for the February 1997 issue of Cobalt.